You just walked into Kyoto International Manga Museum.

 Prepare Yourself to Read in Japanese: Dictionaries and Log Journals

 If you’re a beginner, then consider getting a children’s dictionary.
-The benefits are that many children’s dictionaries use ふりがな (kana characters used to indicate the pronunciation of a kanji character), include kanji stroke-order, don’t use complicated explanations, have example sentences and more.
-I recommend:
+Many children’s dictionaries use ふりがな (kana characters used to indicate the pronunciation of a kanji character), include kanji stroke-order, don’t use complicated explanations, have example sentences and more.

 The layout of the dictionary screams beginner-friendly.
 Navigating through Japanese Study Dictionary is extremely easy, and the dictionary itself includes illustrations, ふりがな and example sentences on top of its twenty-thousand-and-something word entries.
 Did I mention it includes common phrases too?

 If you’re still mastering kanji, but want to make it your focus, then try “Kanji Study Dictionary.”
-The dictionary shows you essential kanji with stroke order, cute illustrations and even quizzes.
+This dictionary shows you essential kanji with stroke order, cute illustrations and even quizzes.

 An online journal may be easier to keep track of.
 I have a private blog dedicated to tracking new grammar that I’ve come across in articles, books, conversation and other blogs.